 "Indeed.
 Because of my specialty, it is why the Director asked me to head the commission.
 Thorssen's Theorem may apply."
 Keesana's face turned quizzical.

 "For 150 years, humankind used radio to search the galaxies for any sign of advanced intelligence.
 When our technology permitted, we scanned the electromagnetic spectrum.
 For the past fifty years, we have monitored the quantum channels for any communication other than our own.
 The universe remains silent.

 "We have since expanded into fourteen systems.
 Seven billion humans, 20% of us, live outside the Solar System and a single cosmological event can no longer make us extinct.
 Within the Milky Way, we have found abundant microbial life, but discovered only three sentient species, none of which has technology.

 "This most recent contact, impressive as it may be, does not technologically outclass us.
 It is, in fact, quite revealing.
 Without provocation or warning, it attacked us.
-We can only conclude it is a prevalent tactic, that regardless of how savage or brutal the universe may be, is used essentially among equals.
-That object and its creators did not imagine they might be attacking a superior civilization.
+We can only conclude it is a prevalent tactic used essentially among equals.
+That object and its creators never imagined they might be attacking a superior civilization.

 "Ever since our culture made Science Fiction a popular genre, the presumed bias has been that any extraterrestrial contact must be with a more advanced people."

 "Surely, that is correct, Professor."
 Ndungu interrupted.
 "Vast portions of the universe are billions of years older than our systems."